mwiede/jsch/Readme.md

 ## Is there any documentation?

 Not much.
 Check the example code in the [examples](https://github.com/mwiede/jsch/tree/master/examples) folder.
-And there are come wiki pages, i.e. [Jsch-Configuration](https://github.com/mwiede/jsch/wiki/Jsch-Configuration) and [Jsch-Logging](https://github.com/mwiede/jsch/wiki/Jsch-Logging).
+And there are some wiki pages, i.e. [Jsch-Configuration](https://github.com/mwiede/jsch/wiki/Jsch-Configuration) and [Jsch-Logging](https://github.com/mwiede/jsch/wiki/Jsch-Logging).

 ## How to you use this library as a replacement for `com.jcraft:jsch`